cmusphinx/cmusphinx.github.io/wiki/tutorialsphinx4.md

 Apache Maven](http://maven.apache.org/ref/3.1.0/ ) or [
 Gradle](http://gradle.org).
 Sphinx-4 is available as a maven package in [ Sonatype OSS repository](https://oss.sonatype.org/ ).
 To use sphinx4 in your
-maven project specify this repository in your ''pom.xml'':
+maven project specify this repository in your `pom.xml`:

 	:::xml
 	`<project>`